 Both photofacials, IPL and LED, involve light absorption into the skin.
 The more intense nature of the IPL photo facial’s light pulses lets this light be easily absorbed and much more deeply.

 IPL photofacial light, soaked up by the hemoglobin or red blood cells and melanin or pigmentation in the skin, can intentionally damage these areas.
 Damaged melanin is broken up and gets absorbed by the skin, slowly decreasing its appearance on the skin’s surface.
-This damaged hemoglobin stimulate blood flow, causing the melanin to be absorbed more efficiently.
+These damaged hemoglobin stimulate blood flow, causing the melanin to be absorbed more efficiently.
 The typical procedure follows these steps:

-• First, doctors and healthcare providers will apply cool gels to your face, then supply dark glasses to protect your eyes from the light.
+- First, doctors and healthcare providers will apply cool gels to your face, then supply dark glasses to protect your eyes from the light.

-• Once everything has been prepped, the person administering your treatment will take a handpiece with a cold, smooth surface and run it along your skin as it pulses light.
+- Once everything has been prepped, the person administering your treatment will take a handpiece with a cold, smooth surface and run it along your skin as it pulses light.

-• IPL photofacials are administered in a series, with each treatment lasting approximately 20 minutes to an hour, depending on the amount of skin treated.
+- IPL photofacials are administered in a series, with each treatment lasting approximately 20 minutes to an hour, depending on the amount of skin treated.

-• Patients usually receive between three and six treatments roughly one month apart.
+- Patients usually receive between three and six treatments roughly one month apart.

 Common Uses